proud-stories/proud-stories/README.md

 This repo contains the mobile app written in React Native.
 Presently it is compatible with Android, but will be available on iOS in a future release.

+## Background

+This app was created in June 2019 by Ania Nakayama, Ben Dyer and Konstantin Schlegel over 2 weeks during the Code Chrysalis Immersive Bootcamp ([Cohort 8](https://medium.com/code-chrysalis/code-chrysalis-cohort-8-student-introductions-ba8980e6c3f8)) as an MVP inspired by [Proud Story](http://proud-story.com/en/homepage/).

 ## Getting Started

 #### Installation

-First install Android Studio, and Android SDK.
+First install Android Studio, and Android SDK ([install](http://www.androiddocs.com/sdk/installing/index.html)).
 To build the app, it will be necessary to add a file called `local.properties` in the `android/` folder containing the line `sdk.dir=path/to/Android/sdk`.
 The default paths are

 ```sdk.dir=/home/USERNAME/Android/Sdk``` (Linux) <br>
 ```sdk.dir=/Users/USERNAME/Library/Android/sdk``` (Mac) <br>